TadasBaltrusaitis/CLM-framework/README.md

 ## Citation

-If you use any of the resources provided on this page in any of your publications we ask you to cite the following work.
+If you use any of the resources provided on this page in any of your publications we ask you to cite the following work and the work for a relevant submodule you used.

+### Overall system

-OpenFace: an open source facial behavior analysis toolkit Tadas Baltrušaitis, Peter Robinson, and Louis-Philippe Morency in IEEE Winter Conference on Applications of Computer Vision, 2016
+**OpenFace: an open source facial behavior analysis toolkit** Tadas Baltrušaitis, Peter Robinson, and Louis-Philippe Morency, in *IEEE Winter Conference on Applications of Computer Vision*, 2016

-Citations for particular submodules (cite the appropriate ones):

-Facial landmark detection and tracking:
+### Facial landmark detection and tracking

-Constrained Local Neural Fields for robust facial landmark detection in the wild.
-Tadas Baltrušaitis, Peter Robinson, and Louis-Philippe Morency. in IEEE Int.
-Conference on Computer Vision Workshops, 300 Faces in-the-Wild Challenge, 2013.
+**Constrained Local Neural Fields for robust facial landmark detection in the wild** Tadas Baltrušaitis, Peter Robinson, and Louis-Philippe Morency. in IEEE Int. *Conference on Computer Vision Workshops, 300 Faces in-the-Wild Challenge*, 2013.

-Eye gaze tracking:
+### Eye gaze tracking

-Rendering of Eyes for Eye-Shape Registration and Gaze Estimation Erroll Wood, Tadas Baltrušaitis, Xucong Zhang, Yusuke Sugano, Peter Robinson, and Andreas Bulling in IEEE International.
-Conference on Computer Vision (ICCV),  2015
+**Rendering of Eyes for Eye-Shape Registration and Gaze Estimation** Erroll Wood, Tadas Baltrušaitis, Xucong Zhang, Yusuke Sugano, Peter Robinson, and Andreas Bulling in *IEEE International.
+Conference on Computer Vision (ICCV)*,  2015

-Facial Action Unit detection:
+### Facial Action Unit detection

-Cross-dataset learning and person-speci?c normalisation for automatic Action Unit detection Tadas Baltrušaitis, Marwa Mahmoud, and Peter Robinson in Facial Expression Recognition and Analysis Challenge, IEEE International Conference on Automatic Face and Gesture Recognition, 2015
+**Cross-dataset learning and person-speci?c normalisation for automatic Action Unit detection** Tadas Baltrušaitis, Marwa Mahmoud, and Peter Robinson in *Facial Expression Recognition and Analysis Challenge*, *IEEE International Conference on Automatic Face and Gesture Recognition*, 2015